Don't lose your savings to taxes. Invest in ELSS today.

 If you invest through a mutual fund distributor, you will be investing in the scheme’s regular plan.
 The distributor will earn a commission in return for his advice, which will be charged to you indirectly, via a higher expense ratio in this plan.
 The commission will effectively be paid to the distributor by the mutual fund (even though it’ll be from your own investment amount itself).
 Therefore, your cost for the same investment will be higher in this case than in a direct plan, if you invest by yourself.

-All dividend payouts by the mutual fund and your redemption proceeds when you exit your mutual fund investment will be made in Indian rupees.
+Income distributed by the mutual fund and your redemption proceeds when you exit your mutual fund investment will be made in Indian rupees.

 Redemption proceeds are usually credited to the investor’s bank account.
 The amount is paid to the first unit holder and will be credited to the bank account listed in the application.
 All currency losses are borne by the investors; similarly, all currency gains are also theirs to take.
-Note: The repatriation must be done by an authorized dealer or bank; the mutual fund is not responsible for repatriation.
+Note: The repatriation must be done by an authorised dealer or bank; the mutual fund is not responsible for repatriation.

 Taxation:

-In the case of equity funds
+In the case of equity oriented mutual funds:

-In the case of debt funds
+In the case of non-equity-oriented funds:

-Note: The tax structure given above is as per current Income Tax laws and may change in the future
+Note: The tax structure given above is as per current Income Tax laws and may change in the future.

 Have questions or need advice?